 API governance is key part of the integration and empowerment framework as APIs operate at many levels.
 The top level embeds APIs in enterprise-wide architecture governance, and policies and process enforcement flows from that architecture into IT governance.

-At the program level API governance covers areas like API portfolio management (see the diagram on page XX), which determines the inputs and drivers, such as controlling a domain-driven approaches and approaches based on customers’ journeys.
+At the program level API governance covers areas like API portfolio management (see the diagram below), which determines the inputs and drivers, such as controlling a domain-driven approaches and approaches based on customers’ journeys.